wemakefuture-n8n/lexoffice-n8n/README.md

 Create Company & Person operations will throw error if no business email and phone numbers are filled.
 This is caused by default values for empty params.

-Multiple values for 'contact persons' and 'billing addresses' collections throw size error if size > 1 (in postman as well)
+Multiple values for 'contact persons' and 'billing addresses' collections throw size error if size > 1.

-TODO:
-Function to remove empty params and collections
-Select param for available roles for company and person (option for dynamic roles object)